gigabuck/gigabuck.github.io/_posts/2015-11-02-Arachni-DVWA.md

 title: Scanning DVWA With Arachni
 ---

-DVWA (Damn Vulnerable Web App) is a puposefully vulnerable web application that is a teaching tool for exploiting common web application vulnerabilities.
+DVWA (Damn Vulnerable Web App) is a purposefully vulnerable web application that is a teaching tool for exploiting common web application vulnerabilities.
 These vulnerabilties include SQL Injection, Cross-site Scripting, Remote File Inclusion, Command Execution, and various Information Disclosure vulnerabilities.
-Although DVWA was not designed to be used to evaluate web application vulnerability scanners, it may be typically used and scanners can run into configuration issues preventing a successfuly scan of DVWA.
+Although DVWA was not intended to be used to evaluate web application vulnerability scanners, it may be typically required in an evaluation and scanners can run into configuration issues preventing a successfuly scan of DVWA.
 We will look at some of the common configuration issues you may run into with scanning DVWA with the Arachni web application vulnerability scanner.